auto4opt/auto4opt/_pages/about.md

 # Industrial Applications
-My research has been applied in visual-tactile perception, autonomous planning, and decision-making for intelligent robots.
+My research has been applied in visual-tactile perception, autonomous planning and decision-making for intelligent robots.
 The resulting technologies are being commercialized through a seven-axis dual-arm mobile manipulation robot, a visual-tactile robotic demonstration and data collection system, and a molten-pool monitoring system for robotic welding.

 # Student Supervision